debog/hypar/doc/Examples.md

 HyPar has the capability to run ensemble simulations on multiple domains that of varying sizes and initial solution using the same discretization methods, time step sizes, final time, physics parameters, and boundary conditions.
+The following examples demonstrate this functionality:

+\subpage md_linadv_1d_sine\n
+\subpage md_euler2d_vortex

-The following examples demonstrate this functionality; other examples can also be run with this feature with the appropriate modifications.
+Other examples can also be run with this feature; the modifications needed are as follows:

-\subpage md_linadv_1d_sine
+  + Need to have an input file \b simulation.inp that specifies the number of simulations.
+  + Modify the code to generate the intial solution (and exact solution, if available) to write out initial solution files for each simulation with the filenames properly indexed, i.e., \b initial_<n>.inp, where n = 0, 1, ..., number of simulations-1.
+  + Modify \a size and \a iproc in \b solver.inp to specify the grid dimensions and MPI rank distribution for each simulation.
+  + Note that multiple output files will be written, one set for each simulation.

 \page md_linadv_1d_sine 1D Linear Advection - Sine Wave - Ensemble Simulation